Need to adjust the reference interest rate? Contact us as a tenant with any queries via our tenant portal myLivit.

 Any costs for repairing damage or replacing parts are recorded in the property handover checklist and may be deducted from the deposit.
 Other reasons could be outstanding rent payments or additional ancillary costs that have not yet been paid.

 The formula for the relative method of rent adjustment is based on a model developed by the Federal Office for Housing.
-If the reference interest rate rises by a quarter of one percent, this will result in a rent increase of 3%.
+If the reference interest rate drops by a quarter of one percent, this will result in a rent reduction of 2.91%.
 In addition to the reference interest rate, 40% of the inflation rate (National Consumer Price Index) and cost increases may also be passed on to the rent.
+This can vary depending on the contract and the individual circumstances.